videlais/Unofficial-Ink-Cookbook/Chapter2/index.md

 ## Making Narrative Games

 Ink is a "narrative scripting language" (ink, 2020).
-It was designed to create narrative game-like experiences through scripting different interactions in a language.
-Ink is a *programming language* created in order to help with the common problems of writing narrative games: giving the player choices, acting on those choices, and keeping track of information related to the game.
+It was designed to create narrative game-like experiences through authoring different interactions.
+Ink is a *scripting language* created in order to help with the common problems of writing narrative games: giving the player choices, acting on those choices, and keeping track of information related to the game.

 ## Using Ink